-5.2.2.3 Unspecified behaviour
+5.2.3 Unspecified behaviour

 The behaviour of some features may be incompletely defined.
 The language implementer would have to choose from a finite set of choices, but the choice may not be apparent to the programmer.
-In such cases, different compilers may lead to different results.
+In such cases, different compilers or the same compiler with different options selected may lead to different results.

-5.2.2.4 Implementation-defined behaviour
+5.2.4 Implementation-defined behaviour

 In some cases, the results of execution may depend upon characteristics of the compiler that was used, the processor upon which the software is executed, or the other systems with which the software has interfaces.
 In principle, one could predict the execution with sufficient knowledge of the implementation, but such knowledge is sometimes difficult to obtain.
-Furthermore, dependence on a specific implementation-defined behaviour will lead to problems when a different processor or compiler is used — sometimes even if different compiler switch settings are used.
+Furthermore, dependence on a specific implementation-defined behaviour will lead to problems when a different processor or compiler is used — sometimes even if different compiler options (switch settings) are used.

-5.2.2.5 Difficult features
+5.2.5 Difficult features